 5. Feeling overly-responsible for clients’ and loved ones’ challenges, well-being, progress and outcomes

-Having some codependent patterns and, also, a genuine desire to be of service, the transformation for me has been learning to “stay in my own business”, as Byron Katie would say, while still being supportive.
-In other words, having healthy inner and outer boundaries around my role as a “helper” and continuing to lovingly support others, in a balanced way, while being detached about their journeys and outcomes.
+Having some codependent patterns, the transformation for me has been accepting the gift of this impulse — the genuine desire to be of service — while recognizing, without self-judgement, when I’m veering into being overly-responsible.
+As Byron Katie would say, “staying in my own business” has been key: having healthy inner and outer boundaries around my role as a “helper” and continuing to lovingly support others, in a balanced way, while being detached about their journeys and outcomes.